Top Investment Apps for New Investors

 Instead of forcing you to choose a few individual stocks to invest in, Stash lets you choose from a range of portfolios.

-Stash works by letting you set up the app and take a regular withdrawal from your bank as little as $5 a month.
+Stash works by letting you set up the app and take a regular withdrawal from your bank for as little as $5 a month.

 You can choose to have money withdrawn every week, every two weeks, or every month.
 When it takes this cash, you can set it to automatically invest in select areas, or you can manually invest it.